jaffreyjoy/lol-draw/README.md

 # lol-draw
-An elementary paint application
+An elementary paint application .

-Created using JS with ♥
+Created using JS with&emsp;:heart: